Plain English Summary

 Participants are allocated to one of two groups:

-1. GP referral to a low energy liquid diet treatment
+1. GP referral to a low energy total diet replacement programme

 2. Standard care for weight management offered by primary care providers